Related event page

 The average is 13, but your number depends on the style of wedding.
 A backyard celebration might need 5-6 vendors, while a full-production event at a raw venue could require 15-20.
 The checklist is designed to be trimmed to your situation, not followed as a mandatory minimum.

 After two written reminders and the deadline has passed, call them directly.
-Most non-responders simply forgot or lost the invitation.
+Most non-responders forgot or lost the invitation.
 If you still cannot reach them after a phone call, make a planning decision: assume they are not coming and adjust your count.
 You can always add a seat if they surface late.

 Only 27% of couples hire one.
 The other 80% plan the wedding themselves, often with help from family and the wedding party.
 A planner is most valuable for large-scale or high-complexity weddings where vendor management and day-of logistics exceed what the couple and their circle can handle.
 A good guest coordination tool handles the RSVP and list management piece whether or not you have a planner.